brentley/ecsworkshop/content/blue_green_deployments/update_code_commit.md

 * The code push has triggered the pipeline execution
 * We have three stages in the pipeline
     * **Source**
+        * Pull down the code from the git repository
-        * Package the artifacts for the build stage
+        * Package the code for the build stage
     * **Build**
-        * Build the code
+        * Build the Docker image from the code
         * Push to the ECR repository
         * Package the artifacts for the deploy stage
     * **Deploy**